ABSanthosh/SWENG-881--Course-Project/Readme.md

 **Organizational Scheme**

 Several organizational conventions were utilized when developing this testing document:
--	Unique Test Identification: In order to facilitate traceability, all test cases were assigned a unique identifier in the following format: 111-2-33 where:
+-	**Unique Test Identification**: In order to facilitate traceability, all test cases were assigned a unique identifier in the following format: `111-2-33` where:
-  -	111 represents a three-letter code designating the type of testing that was performed
+    -	`111` represents a three-letter code designating the type of testing that was performed
-    -	IDM: input domain modeling
+        -	`IDM`: input domain modeling
-    -	GBT: graph based testing
+        -	`GBT`: graph based testing
-    -	EXP: exploratory testing
+        -	`EXP`: exploratory testing
-    -	ACC: acceptance testing.
+        -	`ACC`: acceptance testing.
-  -	2 represents a one or two character abbreviation for a subcategory of test
+    -	`2` represents a one or two character abbreviation for a subcategory of test
-    -	W: a test that targets the CSVWriter functionality
+        -	`W`: a test that targets the CSVWriter functionality
-    -	R: a test that targets the CSVReader functionality
+        -	`R`: a test that targets the CSVReader functionality
-    -	B: an exploratory test that is part of the Back Alley Tour
+        -	`B`: an exploratory test that is part of the Back Alley Tour
-    -	C: an exploratory test that is part of the Collector’s Tour
+        -	`C`: an exploratory test that is part of the Collector’s Tour
-    -	F: an exploratory test that is part of the FedEx Tour
+        -	`F`: an exploratory test that is part of the FedEx Tour
-    -	I: an exploratory test that is part of the Intellectual Tour
+        -	`I`: an exploratory test that is part of the Intellectual Tour
-    -	L: an exploratory test that is part of the Landmark Tour
+        -	`L`: an exploratory test that is part of the Landmark Tour
-  -	33 represents the unique test number that is part of the preceding categorizations.
+    -	`33` represents the unique test number that is part of the preceding categorizations.
--	Unique Requirement Identifiers
+-	**Unique Requirement Identifiers**
     -	Requirements targeting the CSVWriter functionality are formatted with REQ-W-XX where XX represents the requirement number
     -	Requirements targeting the CSVReader functionality are formatted with REQ-W-XX where XX represents the requirement number
--	Unique Block Identifiers - For Input Domain Testing, each input variable is partitioned into blocks.
+-	**Unique Block Identifiers** - For Input Domain Testing, each input variable is partitioned into blocks.
 Those blocks are uniquely numbered with a character representing the input variable and a number representing the partition number.

 Additionally, GitHub is being used to organize all files related to testing.
 The GitHub folder structure is as follows: